-- 17.1.1 Super loads are defined as vehicles or loads with an overall length of 150 feet or greater, or with an overall width of 18 feet or greater, or with an overall height of 18 feet or greater, or with a gross vehicle weight of 250,000 lbs. or greater. - 17.1.2 Super loads requiring bridge analysis will typically require five working days to process after the permit request has been submitted.
+- 17.1.1 Super loads are defined as vehicles or loads with an overall length greater than 150 feet, an overall width greater than 18 feet, an overall height greater than 18 feet, or with a gross vehicle weight of 250,000 lbs. or greater. - 17.1.2 Super loads requiring bridge analysis will typically require five working days to process after the permit request has been submitted.